 Students will also sharpen their applied research skills by either completing a Banking and Finance project or participating in Applied Research Practice seminars.

-An honours degree (2:1 or above) or equivalent overseas qualification in economics, business (with a strong quantitative component), finance, management science, operations research, mathematics, physics, and engineering.
+An honours degree (2:1 or above) or equivalent overseas qualification in economics, business (with a strong quantitative component), finance, management science, operations research, mathematics, physics, or engineering.
 Applicants from other degree disciplines may be considered, but as for all applicants, good (2:1 or above) grades in relevant mathematics/statistics modules are expected.

 See our full list of International Qualification Equivalencies for all countries.
 Degrees must be obtained from a university or institution recognised by Loughborough University.
 Please contact us to clarify if required.